 - If a student refuses to follow any of the established protocol, please talk with the student first.
 If they continue to refuse, please contact the Office of Student Rights and Responsibilities at 777-2664 or by email at osrr@UND.edu.

 - If a student presents with symptoms (fever, cough, flu-like symptoms), they should quarantine, notify UND Student Health immediately (Student Health will determine if testing for COVID-19 should be done) and let you as the instructor know as well as modifications may be necessary to his/her class schedule.

-I am developing more than one course this summer.
+I am developing more than one course.
 Do I need to work on all of my courses at the same time, or can I just focus on one course at a time?